-b.
-Basis of Accounting and Measurement Focus
+B. Basis of Accounting and Measurement Focus

 The accompanying financial statements are prepared on the modified accrual basis of accounting.
 Revenues are generally recorded when measurable and available, and expenditures are recorded when the related liabilities are incurred.
+Revenues are recorded when received in cash, except revenues subject to accrual (generally 60 days after year-end) are recognized when due.
+Unavailable revenues arise when potential revenues do not meet both the measurable and available criteria for recognition in the current period.